themesberg/flowbite/content/plugins/datepicker.md

 import Datepicker from 'flowbite-datepicker/Datepicker';
 ```

-Initialize a new element using the `Datepicker` constructor and optionally add custom options based on your needs:
+Initialize a new element using the `Datepicker` constructor and optionally add your own options based on your needs:

 ```javascript
 const datepickerEl = document.getElementById('datepickerId');